-Commercial Mortgage Loan means a Mortgage Loan referred to under Article 2, Paragraph 1 (b) of the MEF Decree.
+Commercial Mortgage Loan means a Mortgage Loan referred to under Article 129, Paragraph 1, letter (f) of the CRR and Article 7-novies of Law 130.

 Conditions means, in relation to the Covered Bonds of any Series, the terms and conditions of the Covered Bonds of such Series, as amended and supplemented from time to time and Condition shall be construed accordingly.